Lovegiver/ReactivePipeline/src/README.md.md

 ### The Pipeline

 The Pipeline class is a wrapper for a set of Tasks.
-When calling its .execute() method, then all Operations will be executed
+When calling its `.execute()` method, then all Operations will be executed from the very first starting ones to the ending ones.

 You can obtain a Pipeline using :